 From disseminating information on NJ SNAP and other programs to combat hunger and food insecurity to promoting the department’s supportive services to individuals with disabilities, people coping with addiction or mental illness, and seniors; from the promotion of low-cost or free healthcare coverage available through NJ FamilyCare to making outreach to immigrant populations eligible for public assistance, Natasha was deeply fulfilled by promoting critical DHS initiatives in service to vulnerable populations.

 As a brand ambassador for her clients, Natasha enjoys playing journalist in getting to know them and their needs intimately (seeking to understand) before developing their messaging strategy (seeking to be understood).
 “When pitching reporters on behalf of a client, I draw upon my years as a journalist to view the issue through (their) lens and offer something of value,” adds Natasha.

-Natasha is a proud Jersey City resident, where she lives with two toddlers she loves dearly – her husband, Raj, and son, Leo.
-She is an avid traveler (when the world is not coping with a global pandemic), culinary enthusiast, and wine aficionado.
+Natasha is a proud Jersey City resident, where she lives with her husband, Raj, and two children, Leo and Liana.
+She is an avid traveler culinary enthusiast and wine aficionado.